 We love our kitties very much and lavish attention on them as soon as they are born in our spare bedroom.
 At first they stay in a nursery pen with their mom, to keep them safe from the bigger cats.
 When they are 4 weeks old they move to a playpen in the dining room.
 We pick them up and pet them a lot to make sure they grow up to be friendly and happy, litter trained

 and eating kitten food.
 Once they climb out of their playpen they are running around the living room exploring all kinds of new things.
 During the very impressionable ages of 0-7 weeks of age we make sure they get extra attention and like being picked up, playing on their backs with our fingers tickling them, belly rubs all over, and letting them use us as a jungle gym to make sure they are bonding well with people and can adjust to many situations.
 They are all ready to be loved when they go to their new homes!
 We also make sure they are using their litter box consistently before letting them have the run of the house.
 When they start eating we give them an excellent home made diet of raw whole chicken with bones, pork shoulder, beef heart, liver, yogurt and eggs.
-They also have high quality grain free food, dry (Solid Gold Indigo Moon) and canned (Evo) so they get used to them in case you don't want to feed raw.
+They also have high quality dry food (Royal Canin Baby Cat) and canned so they get used to them in case you don't want to feed raw.
 We will give you samples of food, litter and toys to take with you when you pick up your kitten.

 Your kitten should never be de clawed.
 A Grand